(This article may contain affiliate links and we may earn a commission if you make a purchase.)

 8. Enjoy a Massage at the Spa

-Most of the spas are all-inclusive with massages, waxing and facials.
+Most of the spas are all-inclusive with massages, waxing, and facials.
 I personally just opt for the massage and head to the steam room or jacuzzi.
-Either way, you’ll feel a million times better after the spa.
+Either way, the experience is unforgettable, and you’ll feel a million times better after the spa.

-There are too many show in Las Vegas to count them all.
+There are too many Las Vegas shows to count them all.
 From the second your plane lands you’ll see billboards everywhere.
+Most shows don’t have an age restriction for guests under 21.

 The types of shows range from Cirque du Soleil to magic shows and comedy clubs.
 Here are a few of the most popular shows: